'Lifelong Republican' Kasich urges fellow GOPers to abandon Trump in DNC speech

 And pushing back against comments by the president hours earlier that Biden would be a "trojan horse for socialism," Kasich emphasized "I don’t believe that because I now the measure of the man is reasonable, faithful, respectful.
 And you know, no one pushes Joe Biden around."

-Before Kasisch's speech, Trump slammed his one time rival.
+Before Kasich's speech, Trump slammed his one time rival.

 "John was a loser as a Republican.
 Never even came close," the preisdent told reporters onboard Air Force One as Trump flew back to the nation's capital after campaign stops Monday in the general election battle ground states of Minnesota and Wisconsin.